ncorriveau/ncorriveau/README.md

 - Software Engineer at Quantile in NYC.
-UVA '17, Columbia '23.
 - Interested in computational and machine learning approaches in finance and healthcare.
 - Pythonista 🐍
 <!---